awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 ## Limitations of Aurora Serverless<a name="aurora-serverless.limitations"></a>

 The following limitations apply to Aurora Serverless:
-+ Aurora Serverless is only available for the following:
++ Aurora Serverless is available for the following:
+  + Aurora MySQL version 1, compatible with MySQL version 5\.6\.
-  + Aurora with MySQL version 5\.6 compatibility
+  + Aurora MySQL version 2, compatible with MySQL version 5\.7\.
+Select Aurora MySQL version 2\.07\.1 to be able to use Aurora Serverless with MySQL 5\.7 compatibility\.
-  + Aurora with PostgreSQL version 10\.7 compatibility
+  + Aurora with PostgreSQL version 10\.7 compatibility\.
 + The port number for connections must be:
   + `3306` for Aurora MySQL
   + `5432` for Aurora PostgreSQL